 Glossary

-The Glossary is a vital section.
-Start developing the glossary in Part 1, and make sure it covers your entire set of artifacts before submitting Part 2.

 API (Application Programming Interface): A set of routines, protocols, and tools for building software applications.
 APIs specify how software components should interact and are used when programming graphical user interface (GUI) components.

 Compliance Certifications: Documents or credentials that verify the software meets all legal and regulatory requirements applicable to its function and use, ensuring adherence to standards such as GDPR or HIPAA.